Oskar Rosenfeld: Early life and education

 Oskar Rosenfeld was born on 13 May 1884 in Koryčany, Moravia to Jeanette Rosenfeld (Jellinek).
 Finished his studies in 1908 and earned a doctorate in Vienna on Philipp Otto Runge in the Romantics.
 Active in different Zionist organizations.
 Wrote for Jewish papers and journals such as “Die Welt” and “Juedische Volkssimme”, culture critics, about art, theater and literature.
 Was a member of Jewish “Hochschuelerverein Theodor Herzl”.

 Career

-1904 he was one of the founders of the Jewish youth and student newspaper Unsere Hoffnung.
+1904 he was one of the founders of the Jewish youth and student newspaper Unsere Hoffnung ('Our Hope').
 1907 he founded, together with writer Hugo Zuckermann, Egon Brecher and others a Jewish theatre initiative, to play modern Yiddish dramas in German language.
 His first novel was Die vierte Galerie, published in 1910.
 In the First World War he served in the Austro-Hungarian Army in Sofia in the Austrian-Bulgarian Chamber of Commerce and was the chief editor of the Bulgarische Handelszeitung 1916–1918.

-1920 six novels of Rosenfeld's were published under the title Tage und Naechte.
+In 1920 six of Rosenfeld's novels were published under the title Tage und Naechte.
 He was active in the Judenstaatspartei.
-1923–1927 he worked as an editor of the Wiener Morgenzeitung.
-1927 he founded the new Jewish theater in Vienna Jüdische Künstlerspiele.
-Rosenfeld translated classical and modern Yiddish literature, works of Mendele Mocher Sforim, Sholem Aleichem, Isaac Leib Peretz and Joshua Singer.
+He worked as an editor of the Wiener Morgenzeitung.
+He co-founded the new Jewish theater in Vienna, Jüdische Künstlerspiele and translated classical and modern Yiddish literature, works of Mendele Mocher Sforim, Sholem Aleichem, Isaac Leib Peretz and Joshua Singer.